hnky/blog/iot-edge-custom-vision-jetson-nano.md

 # Object alert with Custom Vision and IoT Edge on the Jetson Nano

-In this article I will guide throught the steps needed to create your own edge device that can send alerts when an object is detect in a camera feed on the Jetson Nano.
-The goal is to do the processing of the frames localy and only send a message to the cloud when the detected object hits a certain confidence tresshold.
+In this article I will guide throught the steps needed to create your own object alertings system running on an edge device.
+For this we will use a NVidia Jetson Nano, custom vision and Azure IoT Edge.

+The goal is to process the camera frames localy and only send a message to the cloud when the detected object hits a certain confidence threshold.

 [Insert graphic]